iterative/dvc.org/content/docs/command-reference/metrics/index.md

 ## Description

-In order to track metrics associated to machine learning experiments, DVC has the ability to mark a certain stage <abbr>outputs</abbr> as files containing metrics to track.
+In order to track the basic performance of machine learning experiments, DVC has the ability to mark a certain stage <abbr>outputs</abbr> _scalar metrics_ to track.

-Metrics are project-specific floating-point or integer values e.g. AUC, ROC, _false positives_, etc. They can be defined with the `-m` (`--metrics`) and `-M` options of `dvc run`.
+These metrics are project-specific floating-point or integer values e.g. AUC, ROC, _false positives_, etc. They can be defined with the `-m` (`--metrics`) and `-M` (`--metrics-no-cache`) options of `dvc run`.

 ### Types of metrics